mrpandeyshubham/To-Do-List-App/README.md

-# 📝 To-Do List App
+# 📝 Minimal To-Do List App

-A minimal and elegant To-Do List web application for managing tasks effectively.
+A simple and lightweight To-Do List web application built using **HTML**, **Vanilla CSS**, and **Vanilla JavaScript**.

+This app allows you to add, edit, delete, and filter tasks.
+All data is saved in your browser's local storage.

 ## 🚀 Features
+✅ Add tasks quickly with an input form
-✅ Add, edit, delete tasks
+✅ Edit or delete existing tasks
 ✅ Mark tasks as complete/incomplete
 ✅ Filter tasks (All, Active, Completed)
-✅ Data saved in browser storage (localStorage)
+✅ Data persists in browser storage (localStorage)
-✅ Mobile responsive design
+✅ Responsive design for desktop and mobile

 ## 🌐 Live Demo
 👉 [View App Online](https://mrpandeyshubham.github.io/To-Do-List-App/)